 Ezekiel 36:25 NRSV: I will sprinkle clean water upon you, and you shall be clean from your filthiness.

-Within the purity of the nature of Jesus we can see what was happening in Matthew, “Then came Jesus to John, to be immersed by him.
+Because a strong reflection of Original Purity was found in Jesus we can see what was happening in Matthew, “Then came Jesus to John, to be immersed by him.
 But John protested to him, saying, I have need to be immersed by you.”
 John truly believed that Jesus was already ritually clean and pure, thus he felt it was only proper for him to confess his sins and receive a Mikvah for repentance from Jesus and not the other way around.

 A Mikvah Prayer